-- 1.5.1 Southern Boundary continue to implement a hedgerow restoration project using traditional hedgerow species mix and prioritising the planting-up of gaps along the southern boundary. - 1.5.2 East Boundary by Clements End Rd/football pitch Clearance and regeneration, clear bramble to allow for gorse regeneration. scrub clearance and coppicing to prevent encroachment.
+- 1.5.1 Southern Boundary continue to implement a hedgerow restoration project using traditional hedgerow species mix and prioritising the planting-up of gaps along the southern boundary. - 1.5.2 East Boundary by Clements End Rd/football pitch Clearance and regeneration, clear bramble to allow for gorse regeneration.
+Scrub clearance and coppicing to prevent encroachment.
 Recover leggy overgrown gorse and plant new gorse to maximise age diversity.

-It has been identified New proposed footpath to connect to playing field.
+A need has been identified for a new proposed footpath to connect to playing field.